Nocksoft/Author-Box-by-Nocksoft/readme.txt

 = 1.x.x =
 * Fixed PHP warnings "wp_register_style was called incorrectly" and "wp_enqueue_style was called incorrectly"
+* Fixed a bug that may caused font family do not work properly in some cases

 = 1.0.5 =
 * Fixed a bug that may caused local avatars do not work properly in some cases